mjkoster/interfaces/draft-ietf-core-interfaces.md

 ~~~~
 {: #figbindexp title="Binding Interface Example"}

-Link List           {#link-list}
+Link List           {#hlink-list}
 ---------
 The Link List interface is used to retrieve (GET) a list of resources on a web server.
 The GET request SHOULD contain an Accept option with the application/link-format content format; however if the resource does not support any other form of GET methods the Accept option MAY be elided.
 The Accept option SHOULD only include the application/link-format content format.

-*Editor's note: This use of Accept is not very clear, should probably explain this is due to this interface type being extended by Batch and Linked Batch later.*
+*Editor's note: This use of Accept is not very clear, should probably explain this is due to this interface description being extended by Batch and Linked Batch later.*

 The request returns a list of URI references with absolute paths to the resources as defined in CoRE Link Format.
 This interface is typically used with a parent resource to enumerate sub-resources but may be used to reference any resource on a web server.